valoran-M/C_programming_language/Chapter5-Pointeurs_and_Arrays/exercises/README.md

     the first n characters of thier argument strings.
     For example, strncpy(s,t,n) copies at most n characters of t to s.

+## Exercice 5.7:

+    Rewrite readlines to store lines in an array supplied by main, rather than calling alloc to maintain storage.
+How much faster is the progtam?